fullcalendar/fullcalendar-docs/pages/reduced-test-cases.md

 ## Step 2: Post a public demonstration of the bug

 Use a service like [Codepen](http://codepen.io/) or [JSFiddle](http://jsfiddle.net/) to demonstrate the bug online.
-Enter your JS, CSS, HTML, and JSON and wire up all the relevant dependencies (jQuery, Moment, etc).
+Enter your JS, CSS, HTML, and JSON and wire up all the relevant dependencies.
 To help you get started, here are some **debugging templates:**

 <div style='margin:2em 0 2em 2em'>
   <div style='font-weight:bold'>V4 FullCalendar Standard</div>